 An addiction to benzodiazepine is rare.
 As reported by the National Surveys on Drug Use and Health, only about 0.2% of adults in the U.S. who have misused benzodiazepines had an addiction to them; however, 17.1% of benzodiazepine users were misusing them, and 11.8% were intentionally using the drug to get high.

-What Can You Expect From a Benzodiazepine Withdrawal Hotline?
+What to Expect When You Call a Benzodiazepine Withdrawal Hotline

 Common Symptoms of Benzo Withdrawal